Subscribe to receive notifications of new posts:

 One common type of HTTPS interceptor is the TLS-terminating forward proxy.
 This proxy sits between the client and the destination server, transparently forwarding and potentially modifying traffic.
 To perform this task, the proxy terminates the TLS connection from the client, decrypts the traffic, and then re-encrypts and forwards it to the destination server over a new TLS connection.
 To avoid browser certificate validation errors, these forward proxies typically require users to install a root certificate on their devices.
 This root certificate allows the proxy to generate and present a trusted certificate for the destination server, a process often managed by network administrators in corporate environments, as seen with Cloudflare WARP.
 These services can help prevent sensitive company data from being transmitted to unauthorized destinations, safeguarding confidentiality.

 We also observed that specific Cloudflare setups, such as CNAME Flattening and Orange-to-Orange configurations, could cause ECH to break.
-This issue arose because the end destination for these requests did not support TLS 1.3, preventing ECH from being processed correctly.
+This issue arose because the end destination for these connections did not support TLS 1.3, preventing ECH from being processed correctly.
 Fortunately, in close collaboration with our browser partners, we implemented a fallback in our BoringSSL implementation that handles TLS terminations.
 This fallback allows browsers to retry connections over TLS 1.2 without ECH, ensuring that a connection can be established and not break.

 As a result of these improvements, we have enabled ECH by default for all Free plans, while all other plan types can manually enable it through their Cloudflare dashboard or via the API.
 We are excited to support ECH at scale, enhancing the privacy and security of users' browsing activities.
 ECH plays a crucial role in safeguarding online interactions from potential eavesdroppers and maintaining the confidentiality of web activities.